kward/shunit2/README.md

 Notes:

 1. Due to how shell parses command-line arguments, all strings used with macros should be quoted twice.
 Namely, single-quotes must be converted to single-double-quotes, and vice-versa.
-If the string being passed is absolutely for sure not empty, the extra quoting is not necessary.
+If the string being passed is absolutely for sure not empty, the extra quoting is not necessary.<br /><br />Normal `assertEquals` call.<br/><br/>`assertEquals 'some message' 'x' ''`<br/><br/>Macro `_ASSERT_EQUALS_` call.

-Normal `assertEquals` call.

-        assertEquals 'some message' 'x' ''

-Macro `_ASSERT_EQUALS_` call.
 Note the extra quoting around the _message_ and the _null_ value.

         _ASSERT_EQUALS_ '"some message"' 'x' '""'